WhiteNoiz-22/ReplicantSounds/README.md

-﻿# Video Game Music App
+﻿# Replicant Sounds

-A React web application that displays the most popular video games and lets you quickly search for their soundtracks on Spotify or YouTube.
+Replicant Sounds displays the most popular video games and lets you quickly search for their soundtracks on Spotify or YouTube.
+It also allows users to add their favourite video game soundtracks to a library and create their own profile.
 Built with ReactJs, Vite, MySQL, Express, NodeJs, React Query, Bootstrap, and the RAWG Video Games Database API.

 ---